Batata Harra (Middle Eastern Spicy Potatoes)

 • Now it is time to add your strained boiled potatoes.

-• Toss the potatoes in the sauce and add the chili flakes and salt according to taste.
+• Toss the potatoes in the sauce and add the paprika and salt according to taste.

 • Cook for 5-7 minutes or until a golden exterior forms around your potatoes.
 Make sure to keep stirring and tossing continuously.